aliceminotto/lab_journal/lab_journal.md

 #####21/10/2015

-* the modified code for clusterV.py worked and was hable to handle extinctions authomatically.
+* the modified code for clusterV.py worked and was hable to handle extinctions authomatically [i imported os library and added a step to verify if the folder architecture is empty **os.listdir()==[]**, in this case ignore it].
 I created a Makefile and a config file (as below and as in script folder) to authomate the process over all the folders i need to plot.

 ```makefile
 SRC=./clusterV.py